hartwigmedical/scripts/datarequest/README.md

 * [Other tips on working with GCP](#other-tips-on-working-with-GCP)

-### General Notes
+## General Notes
+- Hartwig Medical foundation will make the licenced data available through the Google Cloud Platform (GCP).
  - The data will be made available for GCP accounts of data download contacts.
 For these accounts multi-factor authentication needs to be enabled.
  - Please be aware that the sample IDs provided to you are not publicly shareable.
 In case you want to publish something with respect to a specific sample from the HMF database you need to use the HMF Sample ID for this.
 For newer DRs these have been made available; for older requests these can be requested for the samples you have been provided.
  - Internally at HMF we load up all data into a MySQL database.
 The scheme and code to set this up yourself can be found on our [resources page](https://resources.hartwigmedicalfoundation.nl/).

 Please use the **unique ID** given to your request (eg "DR-XXX") in any communication with us about your data request.

-#### More information
-- For source code of our analysis pipeline see our [pipeline5 repo](https://github.com/hartwigmedical/pipeline5).
-- For source code of all HMF tools see our [hmftools repo](https://github.com/hartwigmedical/hmftools).
-- For an example patient report see our [resources page](https://resources.hartwigmedicalfoundation.nl/).
-- For various resource files used in the analysis see our [resources page](https://resources.hartwigmedicalfoundation.nl/).

-### Sample selection
+## Sample selection

 By default, in addition to data-request specific criteria, samples for which one of the below applies are **excluded**: